Posted in News on Monday 6th September 2004 at 12:00am

 The short version - all you need to know in a paragraph:

-MikeGTN is no-longer-quite-thirty-something, balding, unmarriageable, over-fed and under-educated Local Government Officer.
+MikeGTN is no-longer-quite-thirty-something or unmarriageable, but still very much a balding, over-fed and under-educated Local Government Officer.
 Obsessions include books, music, free software, railways, history and hypochondria.
-I'm a mess of contradictions - high Tory Victorian values meeting half-hearted Marxism somewhere in the middle.
+I'm a mess of contradictions - high Tory Victorian municipal values meeting half-hearted Libertarianism somewhere in the middle.
 I'm a faithful and helpful friend, but bear grudges mercilessly.
 I'm happiest wandering around London with a bag full of books, or with a Rail Rover and a day of track bashing ahead of me.
 I like Glasgow, autumn, unexpected string quartets and sans-serif typefaces.
 I dislike misused punctuation, cycling on the pavement and flags defaced by writing.
-I appreciate good beer, hold strong views on irrational subjects, and have an absurd sense of humour.Longer bits for the terminally curious:
+I appreciate good beer, hold objectionably strong views on irrational subjects, and have an absurd sense of humour.Longer bits for the terminally curious:

 I suppose I could go on in traditional personal website style to list whole pages of music and books which I enjoy, but I'm not sure how helpful or interesting that would be.
 Things which I find diverting or life-affirming make it onto the site.
 If you've accidentally arrived at this site, I hope you found something to interest you.
 If not, I won't be either surprised or offended.

 I've had a home on the web for more years than I care to remember, and a few kind souls persuade me it's worth persisting with keeping it updated.
 This current incarnation of the site is centred around the blog posts which began back in 1999 as 'the daylog' and continued through my travels and tribulations during the following years.